harryhodgins/harryhodgins/README.md

 ### Welcome 👾

-I'm a final year theoretical physics student at Trinity College Dublin.
+I used to be a theoretical physics student at Trinity College Dublin.

+I'll be starting a masters in high performance computing in September, also in TCD.

 🦾